Profiremu23/RescaleContinued/README.md

 Sigma88 for Sigma Dimensions,

-ialdabaoth, Sarbian and Blowfish for Kopernicus and Module Manager,
+ialdabaoth, Sarbian and Blowfish for Kopernicus and Module Manager

-And ofcourse, Squad for creating Kerbal Space Program.